-Our climbing guru – Henry Castle – is an extremely experienced member of the Association of Mountaineering Instructors and a holder of the M.C.I. – the Mountaineering and Climbing Instructor qualification.
+Climbing guru – Henry Castle – is an extremely experienced member of the Association of Mountaineering Instructors and a holder of the M.C.I. – the Mountaineering and Climbing Instructor qualification.

-Our group climbing adventures are ideal for teams of friends or families who’d like to find out what sea cliff climbing is all about.
+Henry’s group climbing adventures are ideal for teams of friends or families who’d like to find out what sea cliff climbing is all about.

 During the session you’ll be introduced to the equipment that will be keeping you safe, trained in knot tying and belaying and develop your climbing technique.
 You’ll have plenty of time to get a feel for climbing and abseiling as well as push your personal boundaries as much as you like.

 Unlike at an indoor climbing centre, on a climbing session in Pembrokeshire you’ll be treated to fresh air, spectacular views and most of all you will be by (above…) the sea!

 Henry prides himself on providing bespoke courses tailored to you and your group.

 £200 per session (for up to four people), £50 per extra person (up to a maximum of six).

 Larger groups, please get in touch.